-As our students move to higher grades, they work on developing web-based presentations, Google documents, typing, and other skills that complement core content instruction.
-To meet these learning goals, teachers develop technology lesson plans in accordance to the International Society for Technology Education standards for teachers and students.
-Technology lessons are embedded into the core subject curriculum.
-Technology are not a standalone time block in the daily schedule; instead, teachers develop technology lessons following KIPP Comienza's instructional scope and sequence to support different subject areas.
+As our students move to higher grades, they work on developing PowerPoint presentations, Word documents, typing efficiency, online research, and other skills that complement the core content instruction.
+To meet these learning goals, teachers develop technology lesson plans aligned to the International Society for Technology in Education technology standards for teachers and students.
+Technology lessons is embedded into the core subject curriculum.
+Technology is not a standalone time block in the daily schedule, instead, teachers develop technology lessons following our school's technology scope and sequence to support different subject areas.
+Providing our students with technology skills and knowledge better equips them for success in high school and college and set them up to be competitive members of our global society.

-By eighth grade, our students develop technological competency.
+By fourth grade, our students develop technological competency.
 Students show mastery by giving oral presentations, using Keynote or PowerPoint, about a topic they researched or a personal experience.
-In addition, students learn to type and publish final drafts of their written work using Google documents, become adept at using Internet search engines, and prepare presentations.
+In addition, our students learn to type and publish final drafts of their written work using Google documents, become adept at using Internet search engines, and prepare presentations to share their best work with their peers.